awesome-inc/NuPlug/README.md

 ## Selecting the target framework

-There is good chance that your plugins themselves have runtime dependencies which NuGet can address.
+There is good chance that your plugins themselves have runtime dependencies.
+This is called transitive dependencies and resolving these dependencies is what package managers like NuGet are really made for.

-However, with more and more packages becoming cross-platform, you should only need to install the dependencies needed for the runtime target framework.
+However, with more and more packages becoming cross-platform, you should only need to install the dependencies needed for the runtime target framework of your application.

 This is especially true, when you are hosting a NuGet feed for your plugins yourself.
-...
+As of the current [NuGet.Core.2.10.1](https://www.nuget.org/packages/NuGet.Core/2.10.1), the PackageManager does [not consider the target framework](https://github.com/NuGet/NuGet2/blob/2.10.1/src/Core/PackageManager.cs#L128) specified in the `packages.config`.

+We think that this will be addressed soon by the Nuget team.
+Meanwhile you should use `NuPlugPackageManager` like in the example specified above, i.e.

+	var packageManager = new NuPlugPackageManager(feed, "plugins")
+      {
+         Logger = new TraceLogger(),
+         TargetFramework = VersionHelper.GetTargetFramework()
+      };

 ## Where to go from here?